 ~Chef Perry Perkins~

-When I BBQ, I always like to cook more than I need.
+When I BBQ, I always like to make more than I need (which is why I love roasting box cooking, so much space!)

 If I'm doing it for business, I pride myself on never having run out of meat, regardless of how many "unexpected" guests show up.
 When cooking for myself and my family, I just like to have leftovers for the rest of the week!